erc-tori/erc-tori.github.io/index.md

             &nbsp;&middot;&nbsp;
             Our paper on <a href="https://arxiv.org/abs/2508.17995" target='new'>topology-aware
             neural interpolation</a>
-            has ben accepted to TopoInVis!
+            has been accepted to TopoInVis!
           </td>
           <td align="right">
             [Aug.
 1, 2025]